Are Language Immersion Programs Worth It? A Real Look at Time, Productivity, and Cost

 3. Total cost over time

-Most programs look reasonable on price.
+Most programs look reasonable when you only look at price.

-Few stand up when you evaluate all three together.
+Fewer stand up when you evaluate all three together.

 So the typical approach becomes: